 Your stakeholders will not have requirements.
 What they have are needs, wants, problems and pain points.
 So you will first gather information about the business.
 You will have to make an effort to discover and understand their current problems and business process (“current state”) before you can understand what they need to have to resolve existing problems or achieve the desired business outcome (“future state”).
 You, the business analyst, will have to collect, sort and analyze the data, look at the information you received from different perspectives, form your own understanding of what is really required to solve the business problem, and then confirm and validate that understanding with your stakeholders.

 Ask “What is the business problem?” or “What are you trying to achieve?”

 At the beginning of their careers, many analysts are apprehensive about the analysis part of the job.
 The emphasis of business analysis training for beginners is often on gathering and documenting requirements.
-It is much easier to train someone to document and organize information, then to “do analysis”.
+It is much easier to train someone to document and organize information, than to “do analysis”.
 Analyzing the information and then selectively capturing the essence of business requirements derived from that information is much harder.
 It is easier to schedule meetings with stakeholders, listen to them and record what they say.
 It is much harder to dissect what you’ve heard with a critical eye and look for inconsistencies, contradictions and missing pieces.

 In addition, you may feel uneasy about questioning or challenging someone.
-The hard truth is, when a business analyst does not have the courage to analyze gathered information with a critical eye, or does not realize that “analysis” is also a part of their job, they will not be successful.
+The hard truth is, when a business analyst does not have the courage to analyze gathered information with a critical eye or does not realize that “analysis” is also a part of their job, they will not be successful.
 If the gaps, contradictions, inefficiencies and missing pieces are not detected during requirements analysis, the solution will likely fail.

 Here are some analysis methods and what you can get from them: